hanrattyjen/CV/README.md

 #### Makers Academy (September - December 2016)

+* Instead of being taught a language (which we of course are), we are also seen as language-agnostic, and maybe more importantly, taught **how** to learn a language.
+This is really cool!
-* Fundamentals of Object Oriented Programming
+* Fundamentals of Object Oriented Programming.
 * Self-sufficient but totally into asking for help when needed!
-* Instead of being taught a language (which we of course are), we are also taught **how** to learn a language which is possibly the most exciting part!
-* Ruby, Sinatra, Rails, JavaScript, Node.js, Angular.js, AJAX, JQuery, HTML, CSS, Git.
+* Ruby, Sinatra, Rails, JavaScript, Node.js, AJAX, JQuery, HTML, CSS, Git.
-* Agile principles - XP, Software Craftsmanship, TDD, BDD
+* Agile principles - XP, Software Craftsmanship, TDD, BDD.
-* Working closely within a team
+* Working closely within a team.
 * Testing frameworks - Rspec, Jasmine, Mocha.